 Bella sank to the floor, shaking from the weight of her despair.
-She caught the faintest trace of Alexander's scent and she rolled onto her side, curling into a ball and pressing her face into the floor to try and draw his essence from the board that his foot had once touched.
+She caught the faintest trace of Alexander's scent and she rolled onto her side, curling into a ball and pressing her face into the floor to try and draw his essence from the board that he had once touched.

 "Who, Bella?"
 Edward lowered himself to his knees behind her, one hand resting lightly on her arm.
 "Who are you looking for?"

 She didn't answer him.
 She didn't know if she wanted to.
 In the weeks since she had left her mother she had accrued a lifetime's worth of regrets, and she didn't want Edward to see her for the mess that she was.

 But the burden was too heavy to carry alone.
 It was destroying her, breaking her down, and she was sure it would grind her to dust if she had to hold it much longer.
 So she took a shuddering breath and whispered the name that haunted her thoughts.